-Visiting Associcate Professor and
+Teaching Associate Professor and

-Director, Child & Family Law Clinic
+Director, Child & Family Advocacy Law Clinic

-From 1994 until 2009, Ms. Weise engaged in a diverse general practice of law, primarily as a litigator representing clients in matters involving property rights, contracts, environmental law, public access to information, administrative law, and family law.
-In 2009, Ms. Weise began teaching at the West Virginia University College of Law as an adjunct supervising attorney (WVU General Law Clinic) and an instructor of legal reasoning, research and writing.
-In 2010, Prof. Weise joined the newly established WVU College of Law Child and Family Law Clinic as a supervising attorney.
+From 1994 until 2009, Professor Weise engaged in a diverse general practice of law, primarily as a litigator representing clients in matters involving property rights, contracts, environmental law, public access to information, administrative law, and family law.
+In 2009, Professor Weise began teaching at WVU Law as an adjunct supervising attorney (WVU General Law Clinic) and an instructor of legal reasoning, research and writing.
+In 2010, Professor Weise joined the newly established WVU College of Law Child and Family Advocacy Law Clinic as a supervising attorney.

-Prof. Weise served as a member of the Governor’s Independent Investigation team reviewing the 2006 Sago Mine explosion that caused the deaths of twelve West Virginia miners.
+Professor Weise served as a member of the Governor’s Independent Investigation team reviewing the 2006 Sago Mine explosion that caused the deaths of twelve West Virginia miners.
 More recently, Prof. Weise was a member of the Governor’s Independent Investigation Panel investigating the April 5, 2010, explosion of the Upper Big Branch Mine that killed twenty-nine West Virginia miners.

 In 2000, Professor Weise was recognized by the Public Justice Foundation for winning exceptional victories for the public interest for pro bono representation of clients in a landmark environmental law case.